 Why it matters for account recovery

-Breaches matter because they often create secondary risk.
+Breaches matter because they create secondary risk long after the original exposure.
 Stolen passwords fuel credential stuffing.
-Stolen personal details fuel social engineering and fraud.
+Stolen personal details fuel phishing, account recovery abuse, SIM swapping, and identity fraud.

 The right response depends on what was exposed.
-A breached email address is different from breached passwords or breached identity documents.
+An exposed email address is different from exposed passwords, payment data, or identity documents, so your first job is to define the blast radius before you start resetting accounts at random.

 Common failure modes and misconceptions